2023 Solar Incentives Guide for Lower Burrell, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives mitigate the cost of installing solar panels on your home.
-This category of financial incentives is designed to encourage more homeowners to switch their home over to renewable energy.
-You might be eligible for various kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Solar incentives encourage homeowners to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+You might qualify for different types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
 Certain incentives come from your specific utility company, county or municipality, some from the state of Pennsylvania and others from the federal government.
 Types of solar incentives might include:

 - Net Metering: Net metering becomes relevant after your solar panels are up and running.
 If you have a net metering agreement with your Lower Burrell utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
 In some areas, this credit is dollar-for-dollar, while in other places you might be refunded a percentage of the value.